tobilg/mesos-framework-boilerplate/README.md

 ```bash
 git clone https://github.com/tobilg/mesos-framework-boilerplate.git
 ```

+In addition, you can customize the marathon task environment variables to run whatever you like as a framework.

 ### Tools
 You'll also need the following tools installed on you machine to be able to develop you own Mesos framework with this boilerplate: